cryptec-hub/P-crypto/README.md

 - 👋 Hi, I’m @P-crypto
 - 👀 I’m interested in data science
 - 🌱 I’m currently learning C++, R and Clojure
-- 💞️ I’m looking to collaborate on data analysis staff.
+- 💞️ I’m looking to collaborate on data analysis related projects, web-development and python projects.
 - 📫 How to reach me njigupaul22@gmail.com

 <!---